 It is customary to hang new sets of prayer flags at Losar.
 Old prayer flags from the previous year are taken down and burned with bunches of fragrant pine and juniper.
-New prayer flags are hung.
-If you need new prayer flags you can order them from the Tibetan Nuns Project online store.
-The prayer flags are made and blessed by the nuns at Dolma Ling.
+The nuns also hang new prayer flags with a wish that all beings everywhere will benefit and find happiness.

-On the third day of Tibetan New Year, a special incense burning offering called sang-sol is held.
+On the third day of the Tibetan New Year, a special incense-burning offering called sang-sol is held.
 While many nuns travel home to visit their families at Losar, some nuns remain at the nunnery and take part in this special event.